johnnydeez/exip/_posts/2021-09-23-the-arizona-backcountry.markdown

 I do this a lot: I sit in a chair looking around at my incredible surroundings while thinking about how I should take some photos.
 Then I continue to sit in the chair.

-Not all was lost though, from that chair I got a photo of Zach and his dog in another chair—score.i
+Not all was lost though, from that chair I got a photo of Zach and his dog in another chair—score.

 ![truck-on-trail]({{ site.storageurl }}/DSCF1579.jpg){:class="img-responsive" loading="lazy"}